-- Make clear the expectations regarding the student's working hours and vacation arrangements: - The normal expectation is that students should be working full-time.
-Interpretation of what this means will vary but supervisors should ensure in all cases that students do not feel obliged to work beyond the legal maximum which applies to employees of the University i.e. a maximum average working week of 48 hours, including overtime (calculated over a 17 week reference period).
-(Supervisors should also ensure that, in the interests of equal opportunities, they are reasonably flexible regarding hours, e.g. to ensure study can be compatible with having dependent children.)
-At the same time, hours should be by prior agreement, and arrangements should not be so flexible as to allow students to think that they can habitually miss days or turn up late. - The supervisor should make clear that the student is expected to take a reasonable amount of time off for holiday.
+- The supervisors should make clear that the student is expected to take a reasonable amount of time off for holiday.
 Divisional policy is that students should receive a level of leave commensurate with employees of the University, i.e. 38 days of leave per annum inclusive of bank holidays. - Students should have sufficient free time to make the most of the wider University and College resources. - Importantly, some students may wish for professional reasons to undertake paid work in addition to their study as students - for example locum clinical work or consulting in industry.
 Such work should not normally exceed 1 day per fortnight, including weekends.
 Any paid work should still allow students to spend at least 40 hours per week for a minimum 44 weeks of the year on their studies.